blockbridge/blockbridge-powershell/README.md

 export SNAPUSER=snapmgmt
 ````

-#### Create a new user in BBUSER account which is only allowed to manage snapshots and Authorization tokens
+#### Create a new user in BBUSER account which is only allowed to manage snapshots
 ````
 bb auth login --user $BBUSER
 bb user create --name $SNAPUSER --grant vss.manage_snapshots